 Additionally, Mathematicians in India invented the base tens system in ancient times.
-But research did not stop there.
+But the research did not stop there.
 The practice of representing large numbers also evolved in ancient India.
-Notion of representing large numbers as powers of 10, one that was invented in India, turned out to be extremely handy.
+The notion of representing large numbers as powers of 10, one that was invented in India, turned out to be extremely handy.

 Binary System of number representation: A Mathematician named Pingala (c.
 100BC) developed a system of binary enumeration convertible to decimal numerals.
 He described the system in his book called Chandahshaastra.
 The system he described was quite similar to that of Leibnitz, who was born in the 17th century.

-Medical - Ayurveda is the earliest school of medicine known to man.
+Ayurveda is the earliest school of medicine known to man.
 Charaka, the father of medicine consolidated Ayurveda 2500 years ago.
 Today Ayurveda is fast regaining its rightful place in society.
 Sushruta is the father of surgery.
-2600 years ago he and health scientists of his time conducted complicated surgeries like cesareans, cataract, artificial limbs, fractures, urinary stones and even plastic surgery and brain surgery.
+2600 years ago he and health scientists of his time conducted complicated surgeries like cesareans, cataract, artificial limbs, fractures, urinary stones, and even plastic surgery and brain surgery.